Dramatic comeback by Huskies nets 3-2 softball victory over Alabama in Super Regional

 They rushed out of the third-base dugout, raced across the field and finally reached their target near first base.

-There, they surrounded Taylor Van Zee, bouncing and screaming and hugging around the infield, a celebration for the Washington Huskies nearly three-and-a-half-hours in the making.
+There, they surrounded Taylor Van Zee, bouncing and screaming and hugging around the infield, a celebration for the Washington Huskies nearly 3½ hours in the making.

 And it was a celebration befitting a dramatic 3-2 come-from-behind victory for the Washington softball team in nine innings Friday night in Game 1 of its Super Regional against Alabama.